 "good 4 u" by olivia rodrigo, Tuesday, March 7, 2023 (repost)

 "My my, hey hey/ Rock 'n' Roll is here to stay" declares Neil Young in his 1978 song.
-Rock music has had lasting presence in pop culture since the age of Chuck Berry and Little Richard.
-Some points in the '60s, '70s, '80s, '90s, and '00s the genre took the primary spots on radio charts outside of the genre.
+Rock music has had a lasting presence in pop culture since the age of Chuck Berry and Little Richard.
+At some points in the '60s, '70s, '80s, '90s, and '00s the genre took the primary spots on radio charts outside of the genre.
 However, around the end of the '00s, Hip Hop decimated the genre.
-The rock bands left standing, mostly traded their axes for acoustic guitar, keyboards, EDM beats, or Trap rhythms.
+The rock bands left standing mostly traded their axes for acoustic guitars, keyboards, EDM beats, or Trap rhythms.
 Much of the rock music was indistinguishable from other genres, and that trend continues into the 2020s.
-However, just as rock bands cross over to the pop charts, the late 2010s to 2021 is seeing pop singers experiment with rock music.
+However, just as rock bands crossed over to the pop charts, the late 2010s to 2021 saw pop singers experiment with rock music.
 From Miley Cyrus performing with Metallica to rappers like Post Malone and Machine Gun Kelly flirting with emo, some may argue that Rock is seeing a mainstream resurgence.
 Enter Olivia Rodrigo's "good 4 u," the first guitar-driven song to top the British pop charts for more than four weeks since 2003's "Bring Me to Life" by Evanescence

 I'VE SPENT THE NIGHT CRYING ON THE BATHROOM FLOOR.
-"Good 4 u" captures the grief of the "loser" of a break up.
+"Good 4 u" captures the grief of the "loser" of a breakup.
 This is in contrast to the "victor" who is doing great with someone new.
-While some breakups occur completely mutually, but those kind of break ups don't make good rock songs.
+While some breakups occur completely mutually, that kind of breakup doesn't make good rock songs.
 Keane's "We Might as Well Be Strangers" takes a sad approach of two people who don't know each other anymore.
 But in "good 4 u" the listener is either 1) passive aggressively rubbing the speaker's face in her success or 2) genuinely misses the other person and is even looking for her affirmation.
 Either way, Rodrigo calls him a "damn sociopath."
-Today’s song isn’t just sour; it’s as spicy a jalapeño.
+Today’s song isn’t just sour; it’s as spicy as a jalapeño.
 Rodrigo's hit takes a few jabs at her assumed ex, co-star Joshua Bassett, who reportedly got famous, according to Rodrigo, on the coattails of her success.
-The lyrics of the song use sarcasm, even including a singing-laugh more commonly heard in musical theater than pop or rock music.
+The lyrics of the song use sarcasm, even including a singing laugh more commonly heard in musical theater than in pop or rock music.
 Whereas the lyrics are about rage, the video is pure revenge.
 Some may feel a similarity to the "Misery Business" video.
 The video shows Rodrigo burning down a house, losing her mind with rage, yet looking cute and pretty all along the way.

 Read the lyrics on Genius.